PrekshaJain/stata_sample/README.md

 The folder "01 Data" contains the two relevant datasets:

-(1) AssessmentData.csv: Contains student grades for each of seven subjects across all three years of the study: English, Mathematics, Afrikaans, Agriculture, Biology, Geography, and Physical Science.
+1. AssessmentData.csv: Contains student grades for each of seven subjects across all three years of the study: English, Mathematics, Afrikaans, Agriculture, Biology, Geography, and Physical Science.
+This dataset is at a student-subject level.
 Grades are expressed as letters based on the following point scale:

 	A | 6
 	B | 5